News

 According HMRC, the Stanmore-based Auto Capital Limited intentionally avoided an eye watering £252,071 in tax, which was owed between September and November 2021.

-The firm, which turned over £16.31m in its most recent set of annual accounts, was fined £201,656 for dodging the tax and publicly named and shamed by HMRC.
+The firm, which turned over £16.31m in its most recent set of annual accounts, was fined £201,656 for dodging the tax and publicly named and shamed by the tax office.

 Advert